10 Life Lessons From The Bhagavad Gita For Kids

 Having positive thoughts help us achieve a balanced perspective, stay confident, overcome negative notions, prepare well to meet challenges, and channelise our energy to achieve our goals.
 So, do not let negative thoughts take over your mind and ruin your chances.
 Being grateful, meditating, giving back, reading positive literature are a few techniques that can help foster positive thoughts.

 How to make your child change his way of thinking: Teach your child to be flexible in the way she thinks.
 Tell her that instead of feeling frustrated at things not working out, she should try and work out a new approach.
 Practising this technique will help her adopt flexible thinking.

 A calm mind will help us control our impulses, stay unperturbed and hopeful through both the good and the bad times, and keep stressors under control.
 It will also help us achieve clarity of thought, weigh our options, and channelise our energy towards gainful endeavours.
 The knowledge that change is inevitable plays a big role in helping us stay calm.

 How to teach your child to stay calm: Children are easily upset as they don’t have adequate coping skills.
 Teach your child how to keep himself calm when he feels upset.
 For example, taking deep breaths, counting to 50, or taking a short break.

-6. Work for the welfare of the world: Most of our actions are performed solely for our own benefit.
+Most of the work we do are performed solely for our own benefit.
 We rarely worry about how our actions may affect others.
 This mindset makes us act in a selfish manner and detaches us from those around us.
 On the other hand, selflessness helps us realise that the world is one family (Vasudhaiva Kutumbakam).
 Our actions should be such that they help make the world a better place and help us bond with those around us.